uwsampa/research-group-web/README.md

 -----

 1. Install the dependencies.
 You will need [Python][], [Pybtex][] (`pip install pybtex`), and [Jekyll][] (`gem install jekyll`).
-2. Clone this repository.
-Use the `--recurse-submodules` flag to get the Bibble subrepository.
+2. [Fork][] this repository on GitHub.
+3. Clone the fork (along with its submodules) to your own machine: `git clone --recursive URL`.
+4. Add an "upstream" remote for the original repository so you can stay abreast of bugfixes: `git remote add upstream git://github.com/uwsampa/research-group-web.git`.
-3. Customize.
+5. Customize.
 Start with the `_config.yml` file, where you enter the name of the site and its URL.
-4. Type `make` to build the site and then run `jekyll serve -w` to view your site.
+6. Type `make` to build the site and then run `jekyll serve -w` to view your site.
-5. Keep adding content.
+7. Keep adding content.
 See below for instructions for each of the various sections.
+8. Periodically pull from the upstream repository: `git pull upstream master`.

 [Python]: https://www.python.org/
+[Fork]: ./fork

 Publication List